Gender Barriers to communication

 Stereotyping:

-Stereotyping involves making assumptions about individuals based on their gender.
-This can lead to gender bias in communication, with certain individuals being perceived as less competent or less deserving of respect than others.
+Stereotyping, entailing presumptions about individuals grounded on their gender, can foster gender bias in communication.
+Consequently, specific individuals might be viewed as less competent or deserving of respect compared to others.

 Language: